Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics

-In this work, we introduce a practical non-adaptive \ac{msgt} algorithm for correlated items with prior statistics.
-The proposed multi-stage algorithm employs a new variation of the parallel \ac{lva} \cite{andrew13viterbi,lou1995implementing,seshadri1994list} we designed for \ac{gt} to enable accurate low complexity recovery using fewer tests.
-The proposed algorithm can be applied for any statistical prior represented in trellis \cite{moon2020error}, e.g., finite-state machines and Markov processes.
+In this work, we addresses the \ac{gt} problem with general prior statistics.
+We adopt a more general formulation in which the number of defective items is not assumed to be fixed a priori, but is instead induced by the underlying correlated prior distribution.
+In particular, the number of defectives is treated as a random variable, and the system design is based on a typical cardinality interval of the number of defective items.
+We introduce a practical non-adaptive \ac{msgt} algorithm for correlated items with prior statistics.
+The proposed two-stage decoding algorithm employs a new variation of the parallel \ac{lva} \cite{andrew13viterbi,lou1995implementing,seshadri1994list} we designed for \ac{gt} to enable accurate low complexity recovery using fewer tests.
+The proposed algorithm can be applied to general Markovian correlated priors, which may be represented using trellis structures \cite{moon2020error}, e.g., finite-state machines and Markov processes.
+While classical group testing assumes exchangeable items, many practical settings admit structured dependencies arising from spatial, temporal, or graph-based relationships.
+Rather than prescribing a specific physical model, this work adopts a general trellis-based prior as a unifying abstraction for correlated item statistics.
+This formulation subsumes the i.i.d.\ model as a special case and enables a single decoding framework to operate across diverse applications where correlation information is available or can be estimated.
+The use of the \ac{lva} is motivated by the observation that, under the Markovian prior model, the population sequence admits a natural trellis representation, and that approximate MAP decoding over this trellis can be performed efficiently by enumerating a small list of the most likely trajectories rather than a single path.
 Using \ac{lva}, \ac{msgt} leverages those statistics to estimate the defective set efficiently, even in a regime below the \ac{ml} upper bound.